The Deligne-Riemann-Roch isomorphism: Normal cones and deformations of complexes

 We introduce some notation in preparation for the following lemma.
 If $X$ is a scheme and $E$ is a vector bundle of rank $r$ on $X$, then we denote by $\lambda_{-1}(E)$ the virtual vector bundle in $V(X)$

-By \cite[Proof of Lemma 9.3]{DRR1}, the operation $\lambda_{-1}$ behaves multiplicativity on short exact sequences, for the tensor product structure on $V(X)$, possibly up to sign.
+By \cite[Proof of Lemma 9.3]{DRR1}, the operation $\lambda_{-1}$ behaves multiplicativily on short exact sequences, for the tensor product structure on $V(X)$, possibly up to sign.
 As in \emph{op. cit.}, this sign ambiguity is harmless in our context, since we ultimately work rationally and hence in particular invert 2, which kills the sign.
 Namely, we are allowed to consider $\lambda_{-1}$ as taking values in the rational virtual category $V(X)_{\QBbb}$.
 See also \textsection \ref{subsec:signs} above.

 Given a section $\sigma$ of $E^\vee$, note that the object $\lambda_{-1}(E)$ is naturally isomorphic to the object $[K(\sigma)]$ of the associated Koszul complex $K(\sigma)$ in the virtual category $V(X)$, cf. \cite[Section 9.3]{DRR1}.
-We write the later in the form
+We write the latter in the form

 where $\Lambda^{p}E$ is placed in degree $-p$.

 In the following lemma, we suppose our schemes are divisorial, for the purpose of having pushforward functors between virtual categories of vector bundles.